mwilkens/dq4psxtrans/README.md

 ### D Blocks

 While understanding these further might be necessary, for now these are being tabled.
-You can read my notes in my [d block notes](dblock.md)
+You can read more in [dblock.md](dblock.md).

 ## DQ Scripting Language